syousry6/ssp_demo/README.md

 ## Step 6: Upgrading to new application version v2

 We will now upgrade to a new version of the application: v2.
 To simulate this, we can simply modify the WELCOME message in the ConfigMapGenerator in kustomization.yaml.
 When we run kubectl apply -k . again, Kustomize will create a new ConfigMap with a different name (containing a hash) and will update that name in the pod template of the rollout.
-When you update the pod template of the rollout, the rollout knows it needs to upgrade with the blue-green strategy.
+When you update the pod template of the rollout, the rollout knows it needs to upgrade with the ssp-demo strategy.
 This, again, is identical to how a deployment behaves.
 In the UI, we now see: